ayatokura/ai-openscale/wos-monitor-overview.md

 ![payload logging screen is pictured after a successful upload of data](images/wos-payload-logging-gosales002.png)

-### Provide model details
+## Provide model details
 {: #mo-work-model-dets}

 Provide information about your model so that {{site.data.keyword.aios_short}} can access the database and understand how the model is set up.
-For example, if you are using the **German Credit Risk model** for the interactive tutorial, many of the following fields are completed automatically for you.

 Specifically to configure monitors, you must provide the following information: